TCL Wat

 # => {aa bb \{cc dd\}}

 Notice that the braces of the nested list {cc dd} have been escaped, resulting in a string that looks like a dict, but is not.
-This is because under the hood, split operates on the string representation, not the list structure.
+This is because under the hood, split operates on the string representation (in C, sort of), not the list structure.
 This has been the source of a number of real bugs at FlightAware.

 Dict loops don't garbage-collect